Jebbs/DSFML/README.md

 [OSX](https://dl.dropboxusercontent.com/u/167365084/DSFML%20for%20OSX.zip) - Compiled November 11th, 2013 on Mavericks by @jaredonline.
 Thanks, Jared!

 *Nightly builds are not actually built every night.
-Only when there have been changed.
+Only when there have been changes.

-If problems are encountered!
+Contributing
 ===
-If you encounter an issue with this binding feel free to open up an issue in the tracker!

-Or you can shoot me an email with feedback!
+If you would like to contribute, feel free!
+Issues, pull requests, and emails are always welcome.

+Check out the [Road Map](https://github.com/Jebbs/DSFML/wiki/Roadmap) for the list of what needs to be worked on next!

 Email is <dehaan.jeremiah@gmail.com>

-Exclamation point!!!

 Unit Tests